-In the early 1960’s, a group of citizens representing all strata of society came together to form a nonprofit corporation for the purpose of providing services to better the lives of people in their community.
+ABOUT COMMUNITY ACTION: Community Action began in the early 1960’s, when a group of citizens representing all segments of society came together to form a nonprofit corporation for the purpose of providing services to improve the lives of people in their community.
 Their shared belief was that the community could best serve its own citizens.

-In 1964, President Johnson signed into law the Economic Opportunity Act.
+President Johnson signed into law the Economic Opportunity Act in 1964.
 The overall purpose of the statute was to eliminate the causes and results of poverty in the United States.
 Under the Act, a federal Office of Economic Opportunity was established, state Economic Opportunity offices were formed, and new community-based organizations called Community Action Agencies evolved.

 In 1990, the decision was made by the Board of Directors to change the agency’s name from West Central Missouri Rural Development Corporation to include the Community Action designation to more closely identify with the state and national Community Action image and goals.
 Today, the Agency is known as West Central Missouri Community Action Agency.

 It is impossible to count the number of lives that have been touched by Community Action.
-Over the years, West Central has administered a host of programs/services and partnered with West Central Missouri organizations and leaders to improve our communities.
-Today, West Central offers services in the areas of: Community Development, Community Empowerment, Emergency Assistance, Employment and Training, Energy Assistance, Energy Conservation, Family Support, Family Self-Sufficiency, Home ownership, Housing Assistance, Housing / Debt Counseling, Nutrition, Senior Care and Weatherization.
+Over the years, West Central has administered a host of programs/services and partnered with organizations and leaders in west central Missouri to advance and assist our communities.
+Today, West Central offers services in the areas of: Community Services, Housing Enrichment, Emergency Assistance, Workforce Solutions, Energy Assistance, Energy Conservation, Family Self-Sufficiency, Home Ownership, Housing Assistance, Multi-Family Housing, Nutrition, Senior Care, and Weatherization.